THE IMPF NETWORK PROJECT

 2024

-IMPF’s ongoing advocacy across EU policy and a range of wider issues impacting independent music publishers will continue throughout 2024.
-See the full details on IMPF Policy and Advocacy here.
+IMPF’s ongoing advocacy across EU policy and a range of wider issues impacting independent music publishers continued through 2024.
+See further details on IMPF Policy and Advocacy here.

 Activity